-Landowner and trader, Quintus Fufidius is flattered when a high-status neighbour, Marcus Scaurus proposes the marriage of his son, Lucius, to Fufidius's fourteen-year-old daughter, Fufidia.
-However, Fufidius is unaware of the dubious reputation of his future son-in-law and his plans to plunder Fufidia's dowry to restore the Scaurii family fortune.
+Landowner and trader Quintus Fufidius is flattered when a high-status neighbour, Marcus Scaurus, proposes the marriage of his son, Lucius, to Fufidius's fourteen-year-old daughter, Fufidia.
+However, Fufidius is unaware of his future son-in-law's dubious reputation and of his plans to plunder Fufidia's dowry to restore the Scaurii family fortune.

-The Australian author, Joan O'Hagan, studied Latin, Greek and ancient history in New Zealand and lived overseas for the best part of her life, including thirty years in Rome, where she worked at the Australian Department of Immigration.
+The Australian author, Joan O'Hagan, studied Latin, Greek and Ancient History in New Zealand and lived overseas for most of her life, including thirty years in Rome, where she worked at the Australian Department of Immigration.

 O'Hagan drew upon her classical education, Roman surroundings and immigration department experience to write contemporary and historical crime fiction.
 A Roman Death, first published in 1988, was her third and most acclaimed novel.
 (Jerome and His Women, published in 2015, and reviewed for Writing NSW in April 2016, was her fifth and final novel.)

-For most, Ancient Rome is a collection of impressive ruins, straight roads and blank-eyed statues.
+Ancient Rome is a collection of impressive ruins, straight roads, and blank-eyed statues for most people.
 It's hard to visualise the villas, the streets, the markets, and other public places such as the tribunal, alive with people.
-O'Hagan's skill as a writer is in bringing the Roman ruins and statues to life.
+But O'Hagan's writing and storytelling skills bring the Roman ruins and statues to life.
 And in particular, the Roman women!

-For as O'Hagan wrote in an introductory note to the reader, "The women of Republican times are silent."
-The history books and literature are largely written about and by men.
+For, as O'Hagan wrote in an introductory note to the reader, "The women of Republican times are silent."
+History books and literature are largely written about and by men.
 Not in A Roman Death.
 "In this book, Roman women live and love and hate anything but silently."

 © 2018 Robert Fairhead